Brexit: What is the 'no deal' WTO option?

-Every WTO member has a list of tariffs (taxes on imports of goods) and quotas (limits on the number of goods) that they apply to other countries.
+Every WTO member has a list of tariffs (taxes on imports of goods) and quotas (limits on the number of goods) that they apply to other countries with which they don't have a deal.
 These are known as their WTO schedules.

-Goods to have their tariff rates cut to zero
+Products due to have their tariffs cut to zero

-It's important to remember that, under the WTO's "most favoured nation" rules, the UK couldn't just lower tariffs for the EU, or any specific country, unless it had agreed a trade deal.
-It has to treat every WTO member around the world with which it does not have a trade deal in the same way.
+It's also important to remember that, under the WTO's "most favoured nation" rules, the UK couldn't lower tariffs just for the EU (or any specific country) without doing so for the rest of the world, unless it had agreed a trade deal, or as part of a transition to that deal.

 What about other checks and costs?

-Once the UK is no longer part of the EU, both sides need to find a way to work with each other's regulations.
-Under a no-deal Brexit that is unlikely to happen immediately.
+So, the UK and the EU need to find ways to work with each other's regulations.
+Without a trade deal that will take time to happen.

-You can argue that it might seem unreasonable if the EU was to go from imposing no checks on UK products at borders the day before Brexit, to insisting on all sorts of checks one day later, even though the UK hadn't changed any of its rules and regulations.
+You can argue that it might seem unreasonable for the EU to go from imposing no checks on UK products at borders the day before the transition ends, to insisting on all sorts of checks one day later, even if the UK hadn't changed any of its rules and regulations immediately.